 Security Expert Interview Series: Christoph Koch

-In this interview, we spoke with Christoph Koch (see his Linkedin profile here), Information Security and Risk Management Professional at TEMET AG, a Zürich-based IT company.
+In this interview, we spoke with Christoph Koch (see his Linkedin profile here), Information Security and Risk Management Professional at TEMET AG, an independent Zürich-based Security Consulting company.
 Christoph shared with us the common security weaknesses he sees in businesses today regarding their data.
 Continue reading and discover his unique insights on data breaches and malware threats.
 Are you also wondering how security leaders can better help organizations develop a culture of security?
 If yes, then this interview has so much to offer, therefore make sure you do not miss the interesting insights Christoph shared.

 1. Could we have you introduce yourself and tell us a little bit about your background as a security expert?